Wren6991/Ship-Sandbox/README.md

 My plan is roughly as follows:
 ### Phase 1
 - Revert Luke's code to use wxWidgets, as GLFW is too bare-bones for my liking (can't really make dialogs and common UI controls)
-- Cleanup all compiler warnings and memory leaks
+- Cleanup all compiler warnings and little bugs
--- As of now the game has a ton of memory leaks, though not on the repeated steps so they don't hurt, but still they show up in Visual Studio and it'd be nice to get rid of them so to have better visibility on future accidentally-introduced leaks
 - Cleanup naming conventions
 - Add a logger to have better visibility into the effects of code changes
 ### Phase 2